system76/docs/_articles/switch-from-macos-to-popos.md

   - [Audacity](https://www.audacityteam.org/) (also available in the Pop!\_Shop)
   - [Ardour](https://ardour.org/) (also available in the Pop!\_Shop)

-Linux does not have a direct, 1:1 equivalent to Garageband, however there are several applications that can be used for similar purposes.
+There are several applications that can be used for music editing and sound recording.

 ![LMMS](/images/pop-os-screenshots/lmms.png)

-The closest match would likely be LMMS (Let's Make Music Software).
-It's an open-source music mixer which can record and loop inputs from midi-keyboards.
+LMMS (Let's Make Music Software) is an open-source music mixer which can record and loop inputs from midi-keyboards.

 ![audacity](/images/pop-os-screenshots/audacity.png)

-Audacity is an open-source cross-platform appication used for recording and editing voice tracks for things like podcasts and memos.
+Audacity can be used for recording and editing voice tracks for things like podcasts and memos.

 ![ardour](/images/pop-os-screenshots/ardour.png)

-Similar to LMMS, but more targeted to audio engineering professionals rather than hobbyists, is Ardour.
-A multi-channel track and midi mixing program.
+Ardour is for more advanced audo engineering.
+It contains a multi-channel track and midi mixing program.

 LMMS, Ardour and Audacity are all available in the Pop!\_Shop.